 NSEAD, InSEA, HKCAAVQ, BERA

 Prizes, awards and honours

-Sir Herbert Read Lifetime Achievement award form the International Society for Eduction through Art (Melbourne, 2014)
+Sir Herbert Read Lifetime Achievement award from the International Society for Education through Art (Melbourne, 2014)

 University of Cambridge Pilkington Prize for outstanding teaching (Cambridge, 2013)

 Outstanding Educator in Residence, MoE, Singapore (Singapore, 2013 and 2014)